 What is diversity?

-Diversity in the workplace can be expressed in many ways.
-It can be differences in gender, age, religion, ethnic origin, sexuality, education, work experience, attitudes, interests and more.
+Diversity in the workplace covers many topics.
+It can refer to differences in gender, age, religion, ethnic origin, sexuality, education, work experience, attitudes, interests and much more.

 There are numerous benefits to a diverse workforce.
 It is important for the company that everyone can contribute their own unique set of skills.
 In this way, you get more perspectives on a specific work task.
 This can give better results, compared to if the employees’ points of view are similar.

 But there are also financial advantages, improved competitiveness and stronger professional relationships within the firm.
 According to an ISS survey, diverse companies earn an average of 12.6 percentage points more than their competitors.
 But there are also other motivations to prioritize diversity.

 Ali E. Cevik, founder and CEO of HR-ON, believes that diversity makes a workplace more attractive.

 “It is also a very beneficial to your employer brand to be able to highlight diversity and values instead of the classic financial incentives,” he says.